Fourth Stimulus Check: Is Another Relief Payment Coming?

 There’s also talk about automatic payments that would go out when certain economic metrics reach certain thresholds (for example, if unemployment rises 6 percent).
 These triggers would make stimulus checks a reactive force in countering what’s happening in the economy, sparing struggling Americans from Congressional delays.

 A majority of Americans also favor recurring relief payments.
 According to a January poll from Data For Progress, nearly two-thirds of all voters support $2,000 monthly payments to all Americans for the length of the pandemic.
 Supporters include a majority of Independents and Republicans.
-A struggling restaurant owner’s online petition calling for $2,000 monthly payments for every American adult has over 2.3 million signatures.
+A struggling restaurant owner’s online petition calling for $2,000 monthly payments for every American adult has close to 2.4 million signatures.

 The Urban Institute estimated that another stimulus payment could reduce poverty by at least 6.4 percent in 2021.
 Many economists are also onboard.
 A 2020 open letter from experts in the field argued “direct cash payments are an essential tool that will boost economic security, drive consumer spending, hasten the recovery, and promote certainty at all levels of government and the economy – for as long as necessary.”